-The ductus deferens is a long muscular duct that transports spermatozoa from the tail of the epididymis in the scrotum to the ejaculatory duct in the pelvic cavity.
-It ascends in the scrotum as a component of the spermatic cord and passes through the inguinal canal in the anterior abdominal wall.
+The Ductus Deferens is a long muscular duct.
+It functions as a transporter of spermatozoa from the tail of the epididymis in the scrotum then to the ejaculatory duct in the pelvic cavity.
+The inguinal canal acts as a canal through which it ascends in the scrotum as a component of the spermatic cord.

 After passing through the deep inguinal ring, the ductus deferens bends medially around the lateral side of the inferior epigastric artery and crosses the external iliac artery and the external iliac vein at the pelvic inlet to enter the pelvic cavity.

 The duct descends medially on the pelvic wall, deep to the peritoneum, and crosses the ureter posterior to the bladder.
 It continues inferomedially along the base of the bladder, anterior to the rectum, almost to the midline, where it is joined by the duct of the seminal vesicle to form the ejaculatory duct.

 Between the ureter and ejaculatory duct, the ductus deferens expands to form the ampulla of the ductus deferens.
 The ejaculatory duct penetrates through the prostate gland to connect with the prostatic urethra.